7 Costs to Consider Before Becoming a Realtor

 Approximate cost: $25 to $500+/month

 In addition to paying a desk fee, you will also be responsible for paying brokerage fees.
-Brokerage fees are typically deducted from your commission split and cover various administrative and marketing-related costs such as office supplies, social media advertising, signage, brochures, etc.
+Brokerage fees are typically deducted from your commission split and cover various administrative and marketing-related costs such as office supplies, social media advertising, signage, and brochures.

 Approximate cost: $0 to $200+/year

-After becoming a Realtor, it is advised to become a member of the National Association of REALTORS®, which provides resources to help real estate agents maximize their earning potential and strengthen their professional skills.
-It is comprised of commercial and residential brokers, property managers, salespeople, appraisers, and many others in the real estate industry.
+After becoming a Realtor, it is advised to join the National Association of REALTORS®, which provides resources to help real estate agents maximize their earning potential and strengthen their professional skills.
+It comprises commercial and residential brokers, property managers, salespeople, appraisers, and many others in the real estate industry.
 Membership costs $150 per year.